Notable People

 Goldberg is associated with major scoops and highly consequential reporting, but the strongest through line in his work is usually not the isolated revelation.
 It is the way a revelation discloses a governing temperament.
 He tends to focus on what people in power say when they believe they are unobserved, what habits those statements reveal, and what those habits mean when translated into state behavior.

 That is one reason he fits naturally as moderator of Washington Week with The Atlantic.
-The role is not only about asking questions.
-It is about staging interpretation in public and helping viewers connect weekly events to larger structures of motive and power.
+The role asks him to pose questions, stage interpretation in public, and help viewers connect weekly events to larger structures of motive and power.

 Why he matters